RonaldDijkstra/justinbeer/source/localizable/homepage/_content.nl.md

 ## Speciaalbierwinkel in Groningen

-Just in Beer is jouw (craft) bierspecialist in de leukste en gezelligste winkelstraat van hartje Groningen: de Folkingestraat.
+Just in Beer is jouw bierspecialist in de uniekste winkelstraat van hartje Groningen: de Folkingestraat.